 The Council's February 2019 motion requested this paper include implications for bycatch management including halibut savings to benefit the health of the halibut resource.
 In general, there is the potential that development of BSAI Pacific cod LAPPs will reduce their halibut PSC.
 Participants with exclusive shares could have time to be more selective in targeting their allocation and thereby potentially reduce their halibut PSC.
 This reduction in halibut PSC usage and bycatch rates from LAPPs is apparent in the Amendment 80 Program and the Central GOA Rockfish Program.
 In the Amendment 80 program review (NPFMC, 2014), halibut PSC and bycatch rate in the Amendment 80 fisheries has declined since implementation of Amendment 80 program in 2008.
-In the Central GOA Rockfish Program Review (NPFMC, 2017), halibut PSC and bycatch rates have also declined under the Pilot Program and the Rockfish Program.
+In the Central GOA Rockfish Program and the Rockfish Program.
 Halibut rates before the Pilot Program ranged from 1.5 to 3.0 kg of halibut per metric ton of total groundfish basis species.
-After the Pilot Program was implemented the rates decreased to about 0.25 kg of halibut per metric ton of total groundfish basis species each year.
-This indicates that the structure of the LAPP allowed harvesters to implement fishing strategies to reduce halibut PSC rates.
+After the Pilot Program was implemented the rates decreased to about 0.25 kg of halibut per metric ton of total groundfish basis species to implement fishing strategies to reduce halibut PSC rates.
 In addition to the inherent reductions in PSC that may be attainable through cooperative management, the Council can always consider building in alternatives that specifically target PSC reductions.